-BITS DESCRIPTION TYPE DEFAULT 31:0 bytes are packets x MAC I f packets that have more than the maximum allowable number of a valid FCS.
-The max number of bytes is 1518 for untagged and 1522 for tagged packets.
-If the Jumbo2K bit is set in the Port Receive Configuration Register (MAC_RX_CFG_x), the max number is 2048.
+BITS DESCRIPTION TYPE DEFAULT 31:0 RX Oversize Count of packets that have more than the maximum allowable number of bytes and a valid FCS.
+The max number of bytes is 1518 for untagged packets and 1522 for tagged packets.
+If the Jumbo2K bit is set in the Port x MAC Receive Configuration Register (MAC_RX_CFG_x), the max number of bytes is 2048.
 RC 00000000h Note: This counter will stop at its maximum value of FFFF_FFFFh.
 Minimum rollover time at 100Mbps is approximately 8813 hours.